Virtual Reflections on a Dynamic 2D Eye Model Improve Spatial Reference Identification: Introduction

+In human interactions, understanding another person's focus of attention involves two steps: looking at their eyes and mapping their gaze onto its target in space.
+Uncertainty in ocular cues can make this spatial inference unreliable.
+However, artificial or virtual eyes are not bound by biological constraints but can be visually modified to reduce communicative uncertainty.
+This raises the question of how their appearance might be adapted to intuitively convey spatial references without interfering with other communicative functions.

-Seeing a reflection in someone’s eyes is thus a natural phenomenon, although the size of the reflection typically makes recognition of the reflected scene difficult.
-Artificial eyes are not restricted to the same size and reflection properties as human eyes.
-Reflections on such eyes may be more recognizable, especially because the use of virtual eye models also allows for virtual reflections and projections that can be altered to enhance visibility.
-Accordingly, here it is proposed to augment virtual eye models intended for human-machine interaction, such as eyes shown on screens or projections, by including virtual mirror images of the machine’s current focus of attention in the eye models.
-In reference to that feature, here we refer to such eye models as \textit{mirror eyes}.
+Human eyes partially reflect their surroundings like convex mirror, although the small size of the reflection makes it difficult to recognize.
+In contrast, artificial eyes are not limited by size or physical reflection properties.
+Reflections on such eyes may be more recognizable, especially because the use of rendered eye models also allows for virtual reflections and projections that can be altered to enhance visibility.
+Consequently, here we propose to augment artificial eye models intended for human-machine interaction, such as eyes shown on screens, by including virtual mirror images of the machine’s current focus of attention in the eye models (see Figure~\ref{fig:me_basic_illustration}).
+In reference to that feature, we refer to such eye models as \textit{\mirroreyes}.

-Mirror eyes simultaneously display the direction and the content of focus.
+\mirroreyes~simultaneously display the direction and content of attention.
 For an observer, this can turn the described two-step process of understanding spatial references into a single step and remove the need for unambiguously interpretable gaze vectors, substantially facilitating the design of effectively communicating eyes.
-Depending on user preferences, application context and the size and visibility of a machine’s eye models, aspects of virtual mirror images, such as scene crop, size, opacity, location, and distortion may be varied.
+Although the added detail displayed on such \mirroreyes~could increase information processing demands for an observer, we expect the perception of virtual reflections to be accompanied by a gain in gaze target identification accuracy, especially in situations with potential reference ambiguity, such as group interactions.
+We further expect the experience of such references to be enhanced in comparison to classical eye models and to pure dynamic virtual reflections that lack eye features, such as pupil and iris, which typically indicate spatial attention.